robbieculkin/robbieculkin.github.io/index.md

 # About

 ## About me
-For work, I'm a software engineer and data scientist.
+At work, I'm a software engineer and data scientist.

 Topics I find especially interesting:
 - natural language processing